lightningrodlabs/we-tauri/ui/libs/we-applet/README.md

 async function appletViews(
   client: AppAgentClient,        // The client for this applet, already set up
-  appletId: EntryHash,   // The applet instance id, usually used when opening views
+  appletHash: EntryHash,   // The applet instance id, usually used when opening views
   profilesClient: ProfilesClient,  // The services that this group offers, like the group's profile or the ProfilesClient for the agents
   weServices: WeServices         // The services that "we" offers to this applet, to enable attachments, open views, search...
 ): AppletViews {
   return {
     main: (element: HTMLElement) => element.innerHTML = "<span>This is the main view for this applet, which is going to be opened when the user clicks on the applet's icon</span>",